 Berkowitz and Hanna LLC – Medical Malpractice Attorneys

 Medical conditions resulting from blood transfusion errors can result in serious, debilitating, and life-threatening medical issues.
 If you have experienced pain and suffering, incurred medical expenses, or missed time from work due to a blood transfusion error, contacting a medical malpractice attorney may be in your best interests.

-At Berkowitz and Hanna LLC, we have over 40 years of experience helping clients obtain financial compensation for medical malpractice.
+At Berkowitz and Hanna LLC, we have a long history of experience helping clients obtain financial compensation for medical malpractice.
 Our attorneys have extensive experience in the field, with a seasoned understanding of how to effectively pursue claims maximum compensation.
 To find out if you may have a claim for medical malpractice as a result of a blood transfusion error, contact Berkowitz and Hanna LLC today for a free consultation.
 We will be by your side every step of the way.